MustafaJL/Todo-List/README.md

 # Todo-List
-This is a todo-list app build with html5, ccs3, bootstrap, javaScript
+  This is a todo-list web application build with html5, ccs3, bootstrap, javaScript, ES6.